garronej/tsafe/id.md

 type Cat = typeof defaultCat;
 ```

-But this is less type safe because we do not validate that the value that we gives to gender is acutally assignable to "male" | "female".
+But this is less type safe because we do not validate that the value that we gives to gender is actually assignable to "male" | "female".

 This error for example slip through: